MDentro/OrderSystemTesting/README.md

 URL: http://localhost:8090/products/1003 \
 Type: PUT \
 Role: ADMIN\
-Additional information: In order to update the image please reassign a new image by making use of the Assing image to product endpoint\
+Additional information: In order to update the image please reassign a new image by making use of the assign image to product endpoint\
 Authorisation header: Bearer Token\
 Body: